 How to Apply

 To apply for vessels, fill out the application form that may be found here for shipyard modernizations.
-For guidance on completing the application, refer to the Title XI Application check list.
 Prior to filing the application, a pre-application meeting(s) should be set up with the Director, Office of Marine Financing to discuss the application and its requirements.